How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 Option B — Google Play Games on PC (best for supported Android games)

-• Best for: supported mobile games
+• Best for: mobile games that are supported in Google Play Games on PC

 Option C — Phone Link app streaming (best if you already have an Android phone)